wabrodom/moviereveries/README.md

 Currently using bcrypt (via hash-wasm library) to generate hash in server then store hashes in the database.
 Using jsonwebtoken to sign and decode access tokens for every request between frontend and backend.
 When a token expired, the user is forced to re-login.
 Potential improvements include:
+  - Invalidate old tokens when a new token is issued.
   - Implement refresh token concept for better user experience.
   - Consider using Passport.js to cover multiple authentication strategies and increase user coverage.